GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/06.851-860/10.Is-My-Name-Written-There/docs.md

 -------------|------------|
 Title | Is My Name Written There? |
 Key | A♭ Major |
-Titles | Is my name written there |
+Titles | Is my name written there, |
 First Line | Lord, I care not for riches |
 Author | Mrs. M. A. Kidder
 Year | 1908